MeasureTheFuture/installer/README.md

 	# ./mtf-install.sh
 ```
 * Along the way you will get prompted to generate passwords and what not.
-* Move into the mtf-build directory and start it up.
+* Move into the mtf-build directory and start the scout up.
 ```
-	# sudo -u postgres postgres -D /usr/local/pgsql/data &
-	# ./mothership &
+	# cd mtf-build/
 	# ./scout &
 ```